RUCAIBox/HaluEval/README.md

 python filtering.py --task qa
 ```

-This process for the dialogue and summarization tasks.
-Users can user our provided instructions and codes on their own datasets to generate hallucinated samples.
+Users can use our provided instructions and codes on their own datasets to generate hallucinated samples.

 ## Evaluation